RubenPeeters/RubenPeeters.github.io/_pages/cv.md

 ## Work Experience
 - Data Engineer at VITO, Health Unit (2022 - present).
+	- Relevant skills:
+		- Data engineering
+		- Data governance
+		- Data stewardship
+		- FAIR data
+		- Project management
+		- Writing research output
+		- Linked data
+		- Ontologies
 	- Projects:
 		- PARC
 			- https://www.eu-parc.eu/
 			- *"Partnership for the Assessment of Risks from Chemicals aims to develop next-generation chemical risk assessment to protect human health and the environment.
 It supports the European Union's Chemicals Strategy for Sustainability and the European Green Deal's “Zero pollution” ambition with new data, knowledge, methods and tools, expertise and networks."*
-			- Position in project: researcher as part of WP7 - FAIR data
+			- Position in project: data engineer/researcher as part of WP7 - FAIR data
 			- 200+ partners in over 80 countries.
 400 million EURO in funding.
 			- Responsibilities:
 				- Developing python package that allows for smooth validation of data, adding of calculated variables and calculating summary statistics.
 The package also allows for transformation to FAIR data format, namely RO-crate.
 The configuration for this package can be created by the researcher itself through the use of an excel format.